ombulabs/blog/_posts/2020-05-26-how-to-pair-sucessfully.markdown

 ##Know What You are Pairing About
 When I began at OmbuLabs I would enter each pairing session with an idea of what I wanted to ask about, or a few errors that I had been having and needed help with.
 After a month or so of this strategy we realized that it would be better to adjust.

-Sometimes pairing sessions turned into code refactors or got derailed a bit from the story I was working on.
+Sometimes pairing sessions turned into code refactors or got derailed a bit from the story we were supposed to be working on.
 We decided it would be better if the Senior Developer could have an overview of the project and the specific story before the session began.
 That way they could familiarize themselves with the big picture and also refresh themselves on the topic if necessary.

-These days I try to let the Senior Developers know at least a few hours ahead of time what I am working on, and what has already been accomplished.
+These days I try to let the Senior Developers know at least a few hours ahead of time what we can work on, and what has already been accomplished.
 The more information I am able to give them, the better session will go.

 If there isn’t time for an overview several hours ahead, as is usually the case during spontaneous pairs, then it is a good idea to take some time in the beginning of the session to thoroughly explain what has been tried, what the issue is, and what the goal is.
 The more the outside Developer knows, the smoother the pair session will be.
 Taking the time to give all the information will save time in the end.